 The AFC, in partnership with the Canadian Mathematical Society, provides funding for Math Camps, math enrichment camps designed primarily for Canadian students in Grades 8 through 11.We subsidize Black and Indigenous students participating in CMS math competitions and also help fund the training and travel expenses of the Canadian European Girls’ Mathematics Olympiad Team.

 Sponsored since 2010, Dollars with Sense is a program available for Grade 7 to 9 students in Ontario, Québec, Saskatchewan, Manitoba, PEI, and Nova Scotia, in partnership with Junior Achievement (JA Canada).
 Led by experienced business volunteers,including actuaries, students learn about money management, simple investment strategies, and making informed decisions.

 Economics for Success

-Economics for Success is targeted at Grade 8 to 10 students in Québec, Nova Scotia, Saskatchewan, Manitoba, PEI, and Ontario, delivered through JA Canada.
+Delivered through JA Canada, Economics for Success is targeted at Grade 8 to 10 students in Québec, Nova Scotia, Saskatchewan, Manitoba, PEI, and Ontario.
 The program helps students develop positive attitudes towards education and the future, explore the relationship between education and personal goals, and learn about managing money and credit.

 An extension of the engineering department of the University of Ottawa, Engineering Outreach provides STEM programs to youth.
-We are pleased to support a new initiative that provides workshops for mathematics teachers to incorporate coding and technology into their mathematics curricula..
+The AFC is pleased to support a new initiative that provides workshops for mathematics teachers to incorporate coding and technology into their mathematics curricula.

 Pacific Institute for the Mathematical Sciences